K4U51/MTRSPRT/AdafruitED.md

-Excellent choice!
-Switching to the Adafruit Feather ESP32 V2 simplifies your build dramatically.
 This board includes built-in LiPo battery charging, 3.3V logic, and USB-C, which eliminates the need for a separate charger and voltage regulator.

 ⸻